magomimmo/modern-cljs/doc/tutorial-17.md

                       (format "%.2f" (calculate quantity price tax discount))))
 ```

-Here, we defined five pairs of selectors/transformations, one for each
+Here we defined five pairs of selectors/transformations, one for each
 input field of the form.
 Each transformer, but the last, just sets the
 corresponding input field value to the value typed in by the user.
 The
 `:#total` input field, instead, is set to the result value returned by